f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 System Settings -> System Security
 -------------------------------------

 Access to specific services running on the system controller F5OS layer can be restricted to certain IP addresses and/or subnets via the **Systems Settings > Security** page.
 The **Allowed IP Addresses** section will allow the admin to restrict who can access the F5OS layer.
-Here an administrator can also set the securit complaince mode for Common Criteria.
+Here an administrator can also set the security compliance mode for Common Criteria.
 Shell and LCD Access allows Appliance mode to be enabled or disable at the controller level, as well as denying root access over SSH, and enabling superuser bash access.
 Finally, there is an option to configure the LCD mode.
 Login policies can be set and max sessions can be configured for both SSH and RESTCONF.

 .. image:: images/initial_setup_of_velos_system_controllers/image34.png
   :align: center
   :scale: 70%

 In the **Services** section, httpd ciphersuites, and protocol can be configured as well as sshd ciphers, KEX algorithms, MAC algorithms and Hosy Key Algorithms.
-You may also configure CLI and SSH idel timeout values. in ther **iHealth Configuration** section, you may add Credentials and Proxy Server informatio to allow the system controllers to communicate directly to the iHealth service (if desired).
+You may also configure CLI and SSH idle timeout values. in the **iHealth Configuration** section, you may add Credentials and Proxy Server information to allow the system controllers to communicate directly to the iHealth service (if desired).

 .. image:: images/initial_setup_of_velos_system_controllers/image34a.png
   :align: center